ioccc-src/winner/next/guidelines.md

 > All generalizations are false, including this one. -- **Mark Twain**

 <p class="leftbar">
-There are more than about 1 typos in this very sentence.
+There might be about 1 typos in this very sentence.
 </p>

 This could be the only _guideline_ that contains the word